aaronparker/aaronparker.github.io/_posts/2008-03-26-in-defence-of-the-windows-server-2008-step-by-step-guides.md

 ---
  and I'm left scratching my head.
 His beef with the guides is that they haven't yet been updated for RTM and still include some older terminology:

 > In this manual, they still talk about €œWindows Server virtualization (wsv)€ even though wsv was already renamed to Hyper-V in November.
-It seems as if even Microsoft€™s own employees can€™t keep up with the pace by which their marketing renames their products.
-Even worse is that this paper doesn€™t mention that Hyper-V is still in beta.
+It seems as if even Microsoft's own employees can't keep up with the pace by which their marketing renames their products.
+Even worse is that this paper doesn't mention that Hyper-V is still in beta.
 I wonder if the author of this paper was aware of this fact.
 Of course, the reader is also kept in the dark that there meanwhile is an update of Hyper-V which has to be downloaded separately.

 I subscribe to Michael's blog and enjoy reading what he's got to say, but I think in this case he's missing the big picture.
 The Step-by-Step "library" contains a list of 24 documents, with the earliest document dated May 2007.
 Windows Server 2008 was feature complete by Beta 3 in April 2007.
 This means that, for the most part, these documents will applicable to the final release of Windows 2008.